hashchange/jquery.isinview/README.md

 loader();                                       // see (**)
 ```

-So far, we use `$images.inViewport()` to filter the images and grab those which are already on screen.
+Here, we use [`$images.inViewport()`][api-fn.inViewport] to filter the images and grab those which are already on screen.
 Only then do we load the actual image assets.
-That is too late.
+But that is too late.

 ### Timely loading

-Let's modify the [`.inViewport()` filter][api-fn.inViewport] to include images which are within 400px of the viewport.
-We can use the [`tolerance` option][api-options.tolerance] for that: `$images.inViewport( { tolerance: 400 } )`.
+Let's improve our code and load images when they are within 400px of the viewport.
+For that, we modify the [`.inViewport()` filter][api-fn.inViewport] with the [`tolerance` option][api-options.tolerance]: `$images.inViewport( { tolerance: 400 } )`.
 Done!

+Next, we should ask ourselves what "in view" means, exactly.
+When we say that "an element" is "in view", do we talk about the element as a whole, or is part of it enough?
+And does it include padding and border?

-So what exactly does "in view" mean?
-An element is considered to be "in view" when it is completely visible: its content box, padding, and border, every tiny bit of it.
+For jQuery.isInView, an element is considered to be "in view" when it is completely visible: its content box, padding, and border, every tiny bit of it.
 But we can change that.
 Perhaps we decide that images should load as soon as they begin to move into the tolerance zone, even if only partially.
 For that, there is the [`partially` option][api-options.partially]: `$images.inViewport( { partially: true, tolerance: 400 } )`.

-Conversely, we could be more focused and declare that we only care about the content area, and not about the padding or border of an element.
-Another option, [`box: "content-box"`][api-options.box], would flip that particular switch.
+In addition, we could be more focused and declare that we only care about the content area, and not about the padding or border of an element.
+The option [`box: "content-box"`][api-options.box] would flip that particular switch.
 For lazy loading, however, being that specific does not make sense, so we leave the option at its default value, `"border-box"`.

 ### Flexible container

-Imagine that we don't want to scroll the viewport, but rather the `.imageContainer` itself.
+Now, imagine that we don't want to scroll the viewport for some reason, and scroll our container div, `.imageContainer`, instead.
 So we redefine `$scrollable = $( ".imageContainer" )` in the snippet above.
 We also set it to `overflow: auto` in the CSS.

 But what else do we need to change?
-We can no longer use `.inViewport()`, so we turn to the more flexible [`.inView()` method][api-fn.inView] instead.
-It accepts two arguments: the container (`$scrollable` in our case), and the options we have arrived at above.
+We can no longer use `.inViewport()`, as its name suggests.
+So we replace it with the more flexible [`.inView()` method][api-fn.inView].
+It accepts two arguments: the container (`$scrollable` in our case), and the options we have chosen above.
 Here is our final filter, then: `$images.inView( $scrollable, { partially: true, tolerance: 400 } )`.
-It also works for our original case, where `$scrollable` is a window.
+It also works for our initial scenario, where `$scrollable` is a window.

 That's it.
 This short example should leave you with a pretty good understanding of what jQuery.isInView can do.
-And it is safe to use, too.
-The final version is not some contrived code you'd never use in real life, but rather an efficient, production-ready way to do lazy loading.
+And as a bonus, the final version is not just some contrived code you'd never use in real life, but rather an efficient, production-ready way to do lazy loading.

 Coming up next: a more formal description, more methods, and the fine print.
 The API section.

 <small>_(*) We must assign a width and height to the image tags.
 Without explicit dimensions, they would not occupy any space in the document and fit into the viewport all at once.
-Hence, they would all be loaded immediately, defeating the purpose._</small>
+As a result, the images would all be loaded immediately, defeating the purpose._</small>

 <small>_(**) We want the first batch of images to appear without scrolling, so we need to call the loader directly once._</small>